jonathanendersby/loonlogs/README.md

 # Theory of Operation and Setup
 LoonLogs is a Flask application paired with a standalone Python script (`process_logs.py`) that processes auto_rx log files and populates a SQLite Database.

+## Setup
-First ```cp settings.py.example settings.py``` and set your paths correctly.
+* First ```cp settings.py.example settings.py``` and set your paths correctly.

-`pip install -r requirements.txt` to install all the dependencies.
+* `pip install -r requirements.txt` to install all the dependencies.
+* Test Flask by running `python3 app.py`
+* Test log processor by running `python3 process_logs.py`

+If all is working correctly you should see it parsing some logs and your loonlogs.db file should increase in size.

+## How it works
-On the first page render Flask should create a `loonlogs.db` file and two tables:
+Once running the software should create a SQLite `loonlogs.db` file and two tables:
 * `vehicles` (which stores summary data for each vehicle)
 * `systemstatistic` (which stores information about the last time process_logs ran.)
+* Once Flask is running you should be able to visit http://127.0.0.1:5000/ and see your vehicle logs.

 It is recommended that you install the Flask app using SystemD (see the example service file below)